-Though glucose concentrations can account for a majority of changes in insulin concentrations, complex studies evaluating in vivo insulin concentrations following meals have identified other factors (49).
-Indeed, insulin secretion following oral glucose tolerance test is directly related to blood glucose levels, but is considerably higher than predicted following intravenous glucose infusion.
-These findings suggest a role for potentiating effects on insulin release by hormones that specifically respond to oral glucose.
-Intestinal hormones called incretins are credited with facilitating this response.
+Though glucose concentrations can account for the majority of changes in insulin concentrations, complex studies evaluating in vivo insulin concentrations following meals have identified other factors (67).
+Indeed, insulin secretion following an oral glucose tolerance test is directly related to blood glucose levels, but is considerably higher than predicted following intravenous glucose infusion.
+These findings suggest a role for potentiating effects on insulin release by hormones that specifically respond to oral glucose, the "incretin effect".
+This terminology is derived from intestinal hormones called incretins, which are credited with facilitating this response.

-The most active incretins are glucagon-like (GLP-1) glucose-dependent peptide-1 and insulinotropic polypeptide (GIP) (28, 83), but gastrin, secretin, and cholecystokinin may also have minor roles.
+The most active incretins are glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP) (38, 106), but gastrin, secretin, and cholecystokinin may also have minor roles.
 In response to glucose and other nutrients, intestinal L cells secrete GLP-1 and K cells secrete GIP.
-These hormones then bind their specific receptors on the pancreatic β cell membrane.
+These hormones then bind their specific receptors on the pancreatic β -cell membrane.
 GLP-1 binds a G protein-coupled receptor.
-This results in direct activation of insulin gene's cyclic-AMP (cAMP) response element (CRE) of the 5'-proximal control sequence (36, 72).
-It can also augment Pdx-1 binding in the setting of a glucose-stimulus, and stimulate transcription of the PDX-1 gene (29).
-Finally, it potentiates glucose-induced insulin gene transcription by activating NFAT (38).
+This results in direct activation of insulin gene's cyclic-AMP (cAMP) response element (CRE) of the 5'-proximal control sequence (49, 93).
+It can also augment Pdx-1 binding in the setting of a glucose-stimulus, and stimulate transcription of the PDX-1 gene (39).
+Finally, it potentiates alucose-induced insulin gene transcription by activating NFAT (nuclear factor of activated T-cell) (57).
 The incretin effect is also mediated by glucose concentration, stimulating more insulin secretion in more extreme hyperglycemic states.
-GIP and GLP-1 receptors also exist on neuronal cells, suggesting an additional indirect role in β cell regulation (27).
+GIP and GLP-1 receptors also exist on neuronal cells (e.g. nodose ganglion of the Vagus nerve), suggesting an additional indirect role in β -cell regulation (37).
+GLP-1 and GIP are cleared by dipeptidyl peptidase-4 (DPP-4) which is present on vascular endothelium.
+As a result, their half-life iin the circulation is 2-3 minutes and 4-5 minutes, respectively (63).